-Working up the resolve to sit down to work can be extremely difficult.
+Working up the courage to sit down to write can be extremely difficult.
 After all, there are so many things that you would rather do than sit down and put words to page: hang out with your friends, play video games, watch a movie, eat a delicious meal, whatever.

-Sometimes it can see so difficult that you might even think that you’d prefer to do something deeply unpleasant: pull out your toenails, say, or set your hair on fire, or go to the dentist.
+Sometimes it can seem so difficult, you might even think that you’d prefer to do something worse like: pull out your toenails, say, or set your hair on fire, or go to the dentist.
 But it doesn’t need to be this way (honest)!

 Although saying that everyone can or should enjoy writing is obviously a little bit optimistic, there are ways that we can make the process of sitting down and producing words so much easier.
 You might not ever love writing, but it’s not too hard to make sure that you don’t hate it.

 Say what you mean, and say it clearly

 Although it sounds easy, it can actually be very difficult.
 In order to write clearly about something, your own ideas have to be clear, too.
 So have a think about the subject of your writing before you begin: what is the point that you are trying to make?
 Why are you making the point?
 Do you have good reasons for making the point?

 Don’t be afraid to let your personality shine through